Australia has 23,346 cellular, 2,421 NBN & 4,689 TPG sites. The table below shows an increasing portion of these cellular sites support 5G:

 Armenia and Azerbaijan (before and after 2023_1 update)

 Minor edits along river banks to 10 files over the entirety of Moldova, 1 file in Central Bolivia and 1 file in Northern India.
-The animation below hilights a typical edit along the bank of a river near the Moldova / Romania border.
+The animation below highlights a typical edit along the bank of a river near the Moldova / Romania border.

 Edited Pixels Hilighted in Yellow (near 48.25N, 26.65E)